pinecoders/pinecoders.github.io/techniques/dsp/README.md

 Filters allow us to modify the frequency content of a signal (*see Fourier transform/decomposition*) by removing/attenuating unwanted frequencies from the input signal, certain filters can also amplify certain frequencies in the signal.

 FIR filters are a class of filters that are calculated by using convolution.
 "FIR" stand for "finite impulse response", which means that the filter impulse response will go back to *steady-state*, that is to 0 and will remain equal to 0.
-Because Pinescript can perform convolution it is possible to design a wide variety of FIR filters.
+Because Pine Script can perform convolution it is possible to design a wide variety of FIR filters.

 A FIR filter `filter(input)` is equal to `input * filter(impulse)` where `*` denote convolution, more simply put a filter output using a certain input is the convolution between the input and the filter impulse response.

-In Pinescript you can make FIR filters by using:
+In Pine Script you can make FIR filters by using:

 ```
 filter(input) =>